 Obtaining Thesaurus Data for Research

 We do have a mechanism for the use of Thesaurus data in research projects.
 This provides a research project which requires a substantial amount of Thesaurus data with the ability to apply for a no-cost research licence for our data, providing the project's purposes do not overlap with an in-progress research project for which a licence has already been issued.
-(We will not issue a license for a project similar to one we have already licenced data, including PhD projects underway at Glasgow.)
+(We will not issue a license for a project similar to one for which we have already licenced data, including PhD projects underway at Glasgow.)

 You may not use the material on this site for commercial or for-profit purposes.
 We are not opposed to commercial use of Historical Thesaurus data, but in accordance with our contract with our publishers, data from this site cannot be used for commercial purposes; please do contact us at email@example.com to discuss commercialization opportunities for this data, and we will put you in touch with the relevant contacts at Oxford University Press.